open/close all folders

 - Let's Get Dangerous!: In Doctor's Story mode.
 When advising Simon to write a book backfires horribly, he decides to don a gas mask and arm himself with a revolver to destroy the source of Simon's issues himself.

 - Nice Job Breaking It, Hero!: Real Purnell advised Simon to write a book on all of his fears and sorrows, a therapeutic technique, to improve his health.
-Inadvertently, he made things much worse.
+Inadvertently, he made things much worse, and it can end with Simon committing suicide along with killing Sophie and/or Purnell himself.
+Even in the best-case scenario, things get far worse for Simon before they start getting better.

 - Night of the Living Mooks: While not called, or hinted at, their mannerisms, noises, and appearance gives the game this atmosphere sometimes.